saicharansigiri/sonaIndustries/Readme.txt

-Sona Industries  - Sustainable Manganese Mining in Ivory Coast Sona Industries  specializes in manganese mining in Ivory Coast, leveraging over three decades of expertise from our Indian partner.
+Sona Industries  - Driving Innovation in Hydraulics and Agriculture Sona Industries  specializes in manganese mining in Ivory Coast, leveraging over three decades of expertise from our Indian partner.
 Established in 2023, we aim to contribute to sustainable growth in the mining sector.
 Sona Industries , manganese mining, mining in Ivory Coast, sustainable mining, mineral resources, Yamoussoukro mining, mining companies, African minerals